yeehaa123/elab/CHAT/lab.md

 ideas and practices and lead to the development of more successful ICTs.
 To gain unexpected insights, methodologies focus on the inclusion of real (end) users in daily life contexts.
-The Living Lab thus also comprises a setting; a setting that affords experimentation environments,with users as co-producers.
+The Living Lab thus also comprises a setting; a setting that affords experimentation environments, with users as co-producers.

 This research builds on recent insights in collaborative living lab practices (Sauer, S. (September 2013) User innovativeness in Living Laboratories – Everyday user